ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-mgmt.md

 ## vSAN configuration
 {: #vrw-orderinginstance-mgmt-vsan}

-* For the **Small** capacity, you get two vSAN™ capacity disks 1.9 TB SSD.
+* For **Management-optimized**, you get two vSAN™ capacity disks 1.9 TB SSD.
-* For the **Customizable** capacity, you can choose the type and number of capacity disks according to your needs.
+* For **Customizable consolidated**, you can choose the type and number of capacity disks according to your needs.

 ## Estimated resources available per cluster
 {: #vrw-orderinginstance-mgmt-est}